 Depressions are one of the most common features on weather maps across the UK and Ireland.
 The weather map below shows an example of a depression over the British Isles.
 If you are not familiar with weather charts the BBC have produced a really handy guide to decoding a weather forecast.

-A depression is an area of low pressure, where the air is rising.
-As it rises and cools, water vapour condenses to form clouds and perhaps precipitation.
+A depression is an area of low pressure where the air is rising.
+Water vapour condenses as it rises and cools to form clouds and perhaps precipitation.
 Consequently, the weather in a depression is often cloudy, wet and windy (with winds blowing in an anticlockwise direction around the depression).
-When the black lines (isobars) on a weather map are close together it means air pressure is changing quickly and therefore windy.
+When the black lines (isobars) on a weather map are close together, it means air pressure is changing quickly and, therefore, windy.

 The video below explores fronts in more detail.

-The UK sits between a warm air masses to the south and cold air masses to the north.
-When a wedge of warm air moves north (or a wedge of cold air moves south) weather fronts form.
+The UK sits between warm air masses to the south and cold air masses to the north.
+When a wedge of warm air moves north (or a wedge of cold air moves south), weather fronts form.

-Where warm and cold air meets warm humid air is cooled by contact with the cold air.
-The moisture is condensed and forms cloud and rain.
-This forms two bands of rain, which can take 1-3 days to pass the UK.
+Where warm and cold air meets warm, humid air is cooled by contact with the cold air.
+The moisture is condensed and forms clouds and rain.
+This forms two rain bands, which can take 1-3 days to pass the UK.